CruzHacks/cruzhacks-organizer-challenges/README.md

   - **For engineering:** a link to the Github repo or a zip for your project.
 Included in the repo's README.md file should be simple instructions on how to run your project.
   - **For design:** your file(s) as an attachment.

-All materials must be submitted by **April 30 11:59PM**
+All materials must be submitted by **Sunday, March 27, at 11:59pm**

-For more information on each team's responsibilities, please refer to [this guide](https://tinyurl.com/new-organizer-info).
+For more information on each team's responsibilities, please refer to [this guide](https://docs.google.com/document/d/1IrSZ0MXhROBF2kQelvLAiE24IwFqSZbzqpRMJzfQLEg/edit?usp=sharing).
 If you have any questions, please email contact@cruzhacks.com.